asamonek/asamonek.github.io/index.md

 <br>
 <h2>Hello!</h2>

-My name is Aleksandra Samonek and I am a researcher in political philosophy and philosophy of technology, interested in the impact of surveillance on the condition of democracy, digital citizenship, and civil society.
+My name is Aleksandra Samonek and I am a researcher in political science, technology, and law.
+Currently, I also work as a Protection Officer at UNHCR.

-My PhD thesis submitted in the Institute of Political Science and International Relations of the Jagiellonian University is entitled _Political Privacy.
-How Privacy Protection Empowers Democracy_.
+I specialize in data protection, security, and European relations.
+My MA in Law concerned using algorithms in legal decision-making.
+Subsequent PhD submitted in the Institute of Political Science and International Relations of the Jagiellonian University focused on political privacy & national and international security.

 My other areas of research include European affairs & integration, law & technology, media freedom, AI & ethics, and digitalization in public administration.
 I am also involved in a project focusing on the processs of democratization and democratic backsliding in Central and Eastern Europe.
 In May and June 2022, I visited University of Sarajevo, Bosnia and Herzegovina, as part of my research concerning media freedom and its impact on the development of civil society and democratic institutions.